Greece Moments Greece Moments

 The sleepy mountain village of Mantamados

-Kalloni itself is usually only a place of passage and has hardly any significance for tourism.
-Nevertheless, there are some highlights to discover in the surrounding area.
-The salt lagoons in the east are always worth a trip.
-Flocks of flamingos live here almost all year round.
-At the edges of the salt lakes there are observation towers where you can even see the pink birds quite close from time to time.
+Kalloni itself is mostly just a stopover and has little significance for tourism.
+Nevertheless, there are quite a few highlights to discover in the surrounding area.
+The salt lagoons to the east are always worth a visit.
+Flocks of flamingos live here almost year-round.
+At the edges of the salt lakes, there are observation towers where you can sometimes even get a close-up view of the pink birds.

 Lesvos flamingos salzseen kalloni lesbos

-Kalloni’s counterpart on the coast is the harbour town of Skala Kallonis.
+Kalloni’s counterpart on the coast is the port town of Skala Kallonis.
 This is an ideal starting point for exploring the center of Lesvos.
-In the northwest, it is worth taking a detour to the village of Agia Paraskevi.
+In the northwest, a detour to the village of Agia Paraskevi is well worth it.

-Tourism does not play a role in the affluent village, so you will find an authentic village life here.
-Take a break in one of the numerous taverns, most of which still serve traditional Greek dishes in a rustic ambience.
+Tourism plays no role in this affluent village, so you’ll find mostly authentic village life here.
+Take a break at one of the many taverns, most of which still serve traditional Greek dishes in a rustic setting.

 Lesvos agia paraskevi village